phoenix988/setup-old/README.md

 Utility that will configure your desktop using my configuration files

+My plan is to make this work on any distro but currently its just in testing phase and isn't that stable, But this script will work best on arch for now

 # OBS This is a work in progress
 Currently testing on